What are Opportunity Zones?

 Yes, there are no limitations on the number of Opportunity Zones an Qualified Opportunity Fund can invest in.

 Can other federal, state, and local tax incentives be paired with Opportunity Zone investments?

 Yes, federal, state, and local tax incentive programs can be combined with Opportunity Zone investments to further enhance the viability of projects.

 Can a property that I already own qualify for Opportunity Zone tax incentives?

 Yes, under the right circumstances.
 Qualified Opportunity Funds can invest in qualifying property within Opportunity Zones if the property meets the following conditions:

 - Was purchased by the Fund after December 31, 2017.
 The Opportunity Zone statute limits the definition of “purchase” to not include a purchase from any related party whose interest in the property exceeds 20 percent.

 - Is used in a trade or business (including rental real estate) of the Fund

 - Has an original use commencing with the establishment of the Fund or the Fund’s investment in that property “substantially improves” the property, meaning the Fund needs to double its adjusted basis in the property no later than 30-months after acquisition.
+IRS Notice 2021-10 excludes April 1, 2020 through March 31, 2021 from the determination of this 30-month period, providing an additional 12 months to improve the property.
 Changes in land values do not have to be factored into the doubling of the adjusted basis for real estate investments.

 - “Substantially all” of the use of such property (defined as 70 percent in the regulations) will be in Opportunity Zones for the Fund’s holding period